 - Add tea bag and let steep in pot for five minutes or more.

 - Add other ingredients.
 Adjust according to taste.
 Let steep for another five minutes.

-Whenever anyone in my family, has a hint of a cold, this tea comes on, and is drunk for a few days until the cold goes away.
-It usually works, in combination with the other cures, and definitely helps to calm down coughing, sooth the sore throat, and calm down a runny nose.
+Whenever anyone in my family has a hint of a cold, this tea comes on, and they drink it for a few days until the cold goes away.
+It usually works, in combination with the other cures, and definitely helps to calm down coughing, soothe a sore throat, and lessen a runny nose.

 Sleep as much as you possibly can, including missing a day or two of work, if possible.

 Sleep is one of the best things you can do for your body when your immune system is broken down.
 It helps everything heal, and helps your body to recover.
 I have often found that a day off at the beginning of an illness helps to stop it before it gets worse.
 If you take that day off, use it to sleep, and not get caught up on housework, and odd jobs.
 Colds come because our immune system is damaged, often stretched too far from our busy lifestyles.
 Catching up on sleep isn't just a nice fantasy; it's a necessity.

 Excellent resource of some of the world's healthiest foods, including honey, onions, and cayenne pepper.

 - Cinnamon, Ginger and Onions Strongly Protect Us from Colds and Flu

 Article on how ancient Eastern medicine uses common herbs to help with common ailments.